WallarooLabs/wally/book/go/api/writing-your-own-application.md

 #### Application Builder and Pipelines

-An application is constructed of pipelines which, in turn, are constructed from a sequence of a source, steps, and optionally a sink.
+An application is constructed of [pipelines](/book/core-concepts/core-concepts.md#pipeline) which, in turn, are constructed from a sequence of a [source](/book/core-concepts/core-concepts.md#source), one or more [computations](/book/core-concepts/core-concepts.md#computation) and [state computations](/book/core-concepts/core-concepts.md#state-computation), and optionally a [sink](/book/core-concepts/core-concepts.md#sink).
 Our reverse application only has one pipeline, so we only need to create one:

 ```go
 application := app.MakeApplication("Reverse Word")